-There are some reliable and inexpensive ways to sanitise data securely, and above all, irrevocably.
-There are two possible methods that you can use for sanitising devices that you don’t plan on using again – demagnetisation using degaussing or mechanical destruction via shredding.
+There are some reliable and inexpensive ways to sanitize data securely, and above all, irrevocably.
+There are two possible methods that you can use for sanitizing devices that you don’t plan on using again – demagnetization using degaussing or mechanical destruction via shredding.

 Both solutions work well in the case of defective equipment and when the hardware necessary to access the data no longer exists.
 However, those responsible have to understand that using either a shredder or degausser results in the media becoming unusable.